bzigterman/bzigterman.github.io/charts/covid.md

 ## Case Acceleration

-As of Saturday, the 14-day percent change in average new cases was:
+As of Sunday, the 14-day percent change in average new cases was:

 - -13% in Champaign County
 - -16% in Illinois